peterhinch/micropython-async/FASTPOLL.md

 Applications may be required to regularly poll a hardware device or a flag set by an interrupt service routine (ISR).
-An overrun may occur if the scheduling of the polling coro is subject to excessive latency.
-Further, the accuracy of millisecond level delays can be compromised by the scheduling of other coros.
+An overrun may occur if the scheduling of the polling coroutine (coro) is subject to excessive latency.

+Further, a coro issuing ``await asyncio.sleep_ms(t)`` may block for much longer than ``t`` depending on the number and design of other coros which are pending execution.

 This variant provides a means of mitigating this by enabling coros to yield control in a way which prevents them from competing with coros which are ready for execution.
 Coros which have yielded in a low priority fashion will not be scheduled until all "normal" coros are waiting on a nonzero timeout.
+The benchmarks show that the improvement can exceed two orders of magnitude.

 ## 2.1 Latency